Oh, no! Can Tesseract save the plane?

 Comic books had never become the big deal in Israel that they are in the States, but I was lucky to get my hands in my early teens on a stash of action comics from the fifties and sixties.
 That happy discovery gave me many hours of pleasure as I mastered the strange lives of Superman, Spiderman, the incredible Hulk, Flash, DareDevil, and so on; it also added to my education a layer of American language and popular culture that my school teachers hadn’t quite planned on…

-These superheroes existed in a simpler universe than ours, one where the bad guys were totally evil (like super-villain Brainiac in the image at right, about to shrink Earth's big cities and put them in bottles) and the good guys were totally brave and valorous, dividing their time between saving the planet, preventing local mishaps, and conducting a docile life under meek secret identities (In this universe all it took was to put on a pair of glasses and a change of clothes and even your closest friends wouldn't recognize you; which was a problem where one's love life was concerned).
-Superman and Brainiac in a panel from a 1950's comic
+These superheroes existed in a simpler universe than ours, one where the bad guys were totally evil (like super-villain Brainiac in this image, about to shrink Earth’s big cities and put them in bottles) and the good guys were totally brave and valorous, dividing their time between saving the planet, preventing local mishaps, and leading a docile life under meek secret identities.
+(In this universe all it took was to put on a pair of glasses and to change your clothes, and even your closest friends wouldn’t recognize you; which was a problem where one’s love life was concerned.)

 I only ever drew one episode of this comic, mercifully perhaps, and it disappeared for many years until it popped up in a forgotten drawer.
 Looking back on it, it comes nowhere near the sophistication of XKCD, the ultimate geek comic, but then its focus was on parodying the superhero style, not on the math (hey, I was in first year, remember…) Actually,it wasn’t all that bad as a spoof, though you really had to be a comic fan to appreciate the allusions, and a geek to grasp the mathematics.